ampproject/amp.dev/content/support/faqs/supported-platforms.md

 ---
-$title: Supported Platforms, Vendors and Partners
+$title@: Supported Platforms, Vendors and Partners
 $order: 3
 $parent: /content/support/faqs.md
 class: who

-description: The Accelerated Mobile Pages (AMP) Project is an open source initiative that makes it easy for publishers to create mobile-friendly content once and have it load instantly everywhere. – Accelerated Mobile Pages Project
+description@: The Accelerated Mobile Pages (AMP) Project is an open source initiative that makes it easy for publishers to create mobile-friendly content once and have it load instantly everywhere. – Accelerated Mobile Pages Project

 cta:
   title@: Next FAQ